 On the day of your procedure, you can feel free to take all of your prescribed medications, but we ask that you do not wear eye makeup to your appointment.

 During the LASIK procedure, you will lie in a reclining chair and be given special eye drops to numb your eyes.
-If you are feeling nervous or have anxiety regarding the surgery, you can also ask for a mild sedative to ensure your comfort.
-Throughout the surgery, you will be asked to focus on a point of light, to keep your eyes still.
+If you are feeling nervous or have anxiety regarding the surgery, you can also ask your eye surgeon for a mild sedative to ensure your comfort.
+Throughout the surgery, you will be asked to focus on a point of light and keep your eyes still.

 An instrument will then be used to hold your eyelids open, and a suction ring will be placed on your eye.
-The corneal flap will be cut, which may cause a slight sensation of pressure.
-A cutting laser will then be used to cut a small hinged flap away from the front of your eye, allowing for better access to the part of the cornea that needs to be reshaped.
-Using a laser, the cornea is then reshaped, and the flap in the front of your eye is put back into place.
+The corneal tissue will be cut, which may cause a slight sensation of pressure.
+An excimer laser will then be used to cut a small hinged flap away from the front of your eye, allowing for better access to the part of the cornea that needs to be reshaped.
+Using this laser, the cornea is reshaped, and the corneal flap in the front of your eye is put back into place.
 This procedure can be performed on both eyes, if needed, during the same surgery session.

-After your LASIK procedure, your eyes may feel sensitive and watery, or you may experience a slight gritty or burning sensation.
-Your vision may also be blurred for a while.
-It generally takes very little downtime for your vision to improve.
-However, after surgery, it may take a few weeks to months for your eyes to become completely clear.
+After LASIK eye surgery, your eyes may feel sensitive and watery, or you may experience a slight gritty or burning sensation.
+Most patients will recover within a few days however, it may take a few weeks to months for your improved vision to completely develop.
 You will have a follow-up appointment at our office a few days after your surgery to check that your eyes are healing correctly.
 Be sure to follow our recommendations regarding aftercare for the best possible outcomes.

 KNOW YOUR DOCTOR

 Cataract Surgeon, Opthalmologist, Cornea & External Diseases Specialist